riscv-boom/riscv-boom/docs/sections/physical-realization.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-The branch unit resolves branches, detects mispredictions, fans out the branch kill signal to *all* inflight micro-ops, redirects the PC select stage to begin fetching down the correct path, and sends snapshot information to the branch predictor to reset its state properly so it can begin predicting down the correct path.
+The branch unit resolves branches, detects mispredictions, fans out the branch kill signal to *all* inflight Micro-Ops, redirects the PC select stage to begin fetching down the correct path, and sends snapshot information to the branch predictor to reset its state properly so it can begin predicting down the correct path.
 Turning this option **on**